fatiando/harmonica/doc/user_guide/forward_modelling/tesseroid.rst

 *top*, where the former four are its longitudinal and latitudinal boundaries in decimal degrees and the latter two are the two radii given in meters.

+These two radii represent the top and bottom surfaces of the tesseroid, and should be given as distances from the center of a sphere.
+Note this is different from the vertical boundaries used for **prisms** in Cartesian coordinates, which are given as heights above or below some reference level (e.g., mean sea level or an ellipsoid).

 .. note::

    The :func:`harmonica.tesseroid_gravity` numerically computed the